Tarunjain012/NullAxis/README.md

 Once both backend and frontend are running:

 1. **Open the web interface** (from step 6 above)
-2. **Enter a question** in the text area, for example:
+2. **Example queries you can try** :
-   - "What are the top 10 complaint types by number of records?"
+  - "Top 10 complaint types"
-   - "For the top 5 complaint types, what percent were closed within 3 days?"
+  - "Percent of requests closed within 3 days"
-   - "Which ZIP code has the highest number of complaints?"
+  - "Which ZIP code reported the most complaints in 2024?"
+  - "Average time_to_close_days by borough"
-   - "What proportion of complaints include a valid latitude/longitude (i.e., geocoded)?"
+  - "Trend of complaints over months for Noise complaints"

 3. **Click "Ask"** or press `Ctrl+Enter` (Windows/Linux) or `Shift+Enter` (Mac)